-Students undertaking the FLIP Professional Placement will be given the option to nominate their preferred placement area and their preferred Professional Placement Organisation.
-A student's stated placement preferences will be considered alongside their academic record, demonstrated skill set, and Professional Placement Organisation requirements, prior to placing a student with a particular organisation.
+Students undertaking the FLIP Professional Placement will be given the option to nominate their preferred placement area and their preferred professional placement organisation.
+A student's stated placement preferences will be considered alongside their academic record, demonstrated skill set, and professional placement organisation requirements, prior to placing a student with a particular organisation.

 A Yogyakarta Program Assistant and Acicis' Resident Director oversee selection and professional placement allocation.
-Professional Placement organisations are encouraged to provide details for preferred or required candidate skillsets in their workplaces.
-Acicis will confer with a Professional Placement Organisation prior to confirming a student's placement.
-Professional Placement Organisations may nominate to review a student's qualifications or to arrange a pre-placement interview via telephone, video call, or email prior to accepting a candidate.
+Professional placement organisations are encouraged to provide details for preferred or required candidate skillsets in their workplaces.
+Acicis will confer with a professional placement organisation prior to confirming a student's placement.
+Professional placement organisations may nominate to review a student's qualifications or to arrange a pre-placement interview via telephone, video call, in-person meeting, or email prior to accepting a candidate.